jayjay5032/cse210-03/design.md

 Responsibility: determined the content to display on the screen

 State:
-Guess result in list
-Life pic in list
-Message to display
+Guess result in list, Life pic in list, Message to display

 Behavior:
 Content to display